Title: On the Verge (Prelude to an Admission of Love)

 “What happened to me doesn’t negate what you’ve been through.”
 She’s only beginning to understand all he’s done on her behalf.
 “Tell me everything, Mulder.”
 You don’t need to protect me, she thinks but doesn’t say.

-He stretches out on his back beside her, head propped by pillows.
-She is cocooned in the scant space between him and the wall.
+He is on his back beside her, head propped by pillows, eyes focused on the ceiling.
+She is on her side, cocooned in the scant space between him and the wall.
 She repositions the sleeping bags to cover him, too.
 Her fingers inadvertently graze the skin of his neck, making him gasp.

 “I can’t believe I’m saying this, Scully, and under other circumstances I probably wouldn’t, but please keep your cold hands to yourself,” he says, smiling.

 “I can’t believe you’re saying it either.”
 She gives him a playful poke in the side.
 This elicits a yelp of pain.
+Real pain.
+He’s not playacting.
 “What is it, Mulder?”

 “Nothing.
 Just a bruise.”